adityachowdhri/AdSkipper/privacypolicy.md

 #### Personal Data

-The [Your Chrome Extension Name] extension does not collect any personally identifiable information.
+skipAway extension does not collect any personally identifiable information.
 We do not have access to your personal data, and we do not store or share any such information.

 #### User Activity Monitoring